 In essence, your Singapore concurrent Will should deal only with your Singaporean assets and revoke only previous Wills made for your Singaporean assets.

-By not revoking ALL Wills your overseas Will can remain in place and undisturbed.
+By not revoking ALL Wills your overseas Will can remain in place and unrevoked.

 Re-sealing of Probate